ms-iot/content/win10/SetupPCContent.md

 * Install Windows 10 from [here](https://dev.windows.com/en-US/downloads/windows-10-developer-tools)

 * Install Visual Studio 2015 Preview from [here](https://dev.windows.com/en-US/downloads/install-dev-tools-visual-studio-2015).
-Choose the Custom option when you kick off the installer, and then check the option to install the Windows 10 tools.
+Choose the Custom option when you kick off the installer, and then select "Universal Windows App Development Tools".
+On the next page confirm that "Tools and Windows SDK", and "Emulators for Windows Mobile" options are going to be installed.

 * Make sure you've enabled developer mode by following [these instructions](https://msdn.microsoft.com/library/windows/apps/xaml/dn706236.aspx).